tink-ab/tink-link-android/USAGE.md

 ```
 ### Setting a user to TinkLink instance

-Once a permanent user is authenticated, the user must be set to the `tinkLink` instance.
+Once a permanent user is authenticated, the user must be set passed to `Tink`.
 Once this is done, you can perform operations related to the user through the `UserContext` object.
-You can access the `UserContext` object through the `tinkLink` instance by calling `tinkLink.getUserContext()`.
+You can access the `UserContext` object through the `Tink.getUserContext()`.
 Please note that this will return `null` if no user has been set.

 ```kotlin
 Tink.setUser(user)